CMPA announces Indiescreen Awards nominees

 Established Producer Award nominees

-- Terry Greenlaw (Picture Plant Limited) – Bystanders
+- Terry Greenlaw (Picture Plant Limited) – Dawn, Her Dad & the Tractor

 Kevin Tierney Emerging Producer Award nominees

-To be eligible for the Indiescreen Awards, nominees must have acted as lead producer on a Canadian feature film that premiered in the 2022 calendar year.
+The award nominees and winners are selected by two national juries, consisting of five industry leaders.
+To be eligible for the Indiescreen Awards, nominees must have acted as lead producer on a Canadian feature film that premiered in the 2021 calendar year.

-More information about the CMPA Indiescreen Awards can be found here.
+More information about the CMPA Indiescreen Awards and the nominees can be found here.

 ABOUT THE CMPA